retrocomputacion/retroterm/README.md

 ## 2 Usage
 *Retroterm* is very simple to use, most of its functionality being controlled externally from a *[Turbo56k](docs/turbo56k.md)* enabled BBS.

-*Retroterm* comes in five flavors:
+*Retroterm* comes in five variants:

 - **rt-u.prg** Userport version 57600bps
 - **rt-sl.prg** SwiftLink version 38400bps